Heswall railway station: History

-The railway line between Bidston and Hawarden Bridge was authorised on 31 July 1885, and was originally to be a line jointly owned by the Wirral Railway (WR) and the Wrexham, Mold and Connah's Quay Railway (WMCQ), but in 1889 the WR share was transferred to the Manchester, Sheffield and Lincolnshire Railway (MS&LR).
-Construction began in 1892; the line went through several changes of name, and by the time of its opening (goods 16 March 1896, passengers 18 May), was known as the North Wales and Liverpool Joint Railway.
+The railway line between Bidston and Hawarden Bridge was authorised on 31 July 1885.
+It was originally a line that was owned jointly by the Wirral Railway (WR) and the Wrexham, Mold and Connah's Quay Railway (WMCQ); however, in 1889, the WR share was transferred to the Manchester, Sheffield and Lincolnshire Railway (MS&LR).
+Construction began in 1892; the line went through several changes of name and, by the time of its opening (goods 16 March 1896, passengers 18 May), was known as the North Wales and Liverpool Joint Railway.

-A station known as Heswall Hills was opened two years later, on 1 May 1898.
-The MS&LR in due course became the Great Central Railway (GCR), which absorbed the WMCQ on 1 January 1905, so that by the time of the 1923 Grouping the line was wholly owned by the GCR, and so became part of the London and North Eastern Railway on 1 January 1923.
+A station known as Heswall Hills was opened two years later on 1 May 1898.
+In due course, the MS&LR became the Great Central Railway (GCR), which absorbed the WMCQ on 1 January 1905.
+By the time of the 1923 Grouping, the line was wholly owned by the GCR and so became part of the London and North Eastern Railway on 1 January 1923.

 Heswall Hills station was renamed Heswall on 7 May 1973.

 Freight and goods

-The station had an extensive goods yard with sidings to the south-west of the station, where daily shunting operations were carried out until the advent of diesel railcar operations in 1960, at which time light freight operations ceased.
-Although, the yard was still used until 30 October 1965.
-The goods yard and sidings were sold off for housing development in about 1967.
+The station had an extensive goods yard with sidings to the south-west of the station; daily shunting operations were carried out until the advent of diesel railcar operations in 1960, at which time light freight operations ceased.
+The yard continued to be used until 30 October 1965.
+The goods yard and sidings were sold off for a housing development in about 1967.

-However, the line continued to be used for heavy freight, as iron ore freight trains also passed through the station.
+The line continued to be used for heavy freight, as iron ore freight trains also passed through the station.
 These freight trains operated from Bidston Dock to the John Summers steelworks in Shotton.
 The steam locomotives could be heard at night for at least five miles climbing Storeton Bank, from Upton station to Heswall.
 The Class 9F locomotive 92203, later named as Black Prince, worked the final steam-hauled iron ore train in November 1967.
 The freight service itself ended around 1980.